dynaconf/dynaconf/docs/configuration.md

 ### **dotenv_path**

-Sets the path for the `.env` file and it can be full path or just the directory.
+Sets the location of the `.env` file to either the full path or the containing directory.

 - type: str
 - default: "." (or the same as project_root)